poppa/pike-for-sublime/README.md

   * **Multiline strings**: Some regexp are seriously long which makes them difficult to read.
 A string can be split by ending the line with a backslash.
 NOTE!
 Each line must be quoted though!
+Or you can write a real multiline string in the same manner as you write a regular Pike multiline string.

 Example
 ---------------